-Next up, belt tension.
+Next up is your belt tension.
 Some manufacturers want the bike on the sidestand or with a rider on board when you check the tension, so make sure to reference your owner’s manual for the exact procedure and deflection specification.
 The Harley we worked with can be on the sidestand or held vertically, and it’s supposed to have 1/2- to 9/16-inch deflection under 10 pounds of pressure.
 To apply exactly 10 pounds you’re going to need a very well calibrated finger or a special tool like this belt gauge from Motion Pro.
-Yup, you need a special tool, but it’s only $22, and that’s a small price to pay to only have to check your belt every 5,000 miles.
+Yup, you need a special tool, but it’s inexpensive and has a universal fit, and that’s a small price to pay to only have to check your belt every 5,000 miles.